Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-development-overview.md

 ## Extend Excel functionality with Office Add-ins

 The [Office Add-ins platform](https://dev.office.com/docs/add-ins/overview/office-add-ins) enables you to create an app that runs within the context of Excel, extending Excel functionality and/or adding content to the workbook where it is running.
-An Excel Add-in can extend Excel functionality by adding custom ribbon buttons or menu commands, inserting task panes, or opening dialog boxes, and can even embed rich, web-based objects such as charts or interactive visualizations within a document.
-By using Office.js (the JavaScript API for Office), your add-in can interact with the data in the workbook where it is running, including worksheets, ranges, tables, charts, named items, and more.
-To learn more about creating an Excel Add-in, see [Excel add-ins overview](excel-add-ins-overview.md).
+An Excel add-in can add custom ribbon buttons or menu commands, insert task panes, open dialog boxes, and even embed rich, web-based objects such as charts or interactive visualizations within a worksheet.
+By using Office.js (the JavaScript API for Office), an add-in can interact with data in the workbook where it is running, including worksheets, ranges, tables, charts, named items, and more.
+To learn more about creating an Excel add-in, see [Excel add-ins overview](excel-add-ins-overview.md).

 ## Connect with us